roehampton/module-content/msc-software-development-2/week-06/lab/README.md

 ### Callbacks and Promises

-There are a number of different styles of writing asynchronous code which you may encounter.
+There are a number of different styles of writing asynchronous code in Javascript which you may encounter.
 We will use the most uptodate style which makes use of 'Promises'.

 _"Essentially, a Promise is an object that represents an intermediate state of an operation — in effect, a promise that a result of some kind will be returned at some point in the future.
 There is no guarantee of exactly when the operation will complete and the result will be returned, but there is a guarantee that when the result is available, or the promise fails, the code you provide will be executed in order to do something else with a successful result, or to gracefully handle a failure case."_